-The Rolling Waves Blanket is a free crochet pattern featuring the rolling waves stitch that comes with a video tutorial as well.
+The Rolling Waves Blanket is a free crochet pattern featuring the rolling waves stitch.
+A video tutorial as well is included as well.

 This blanket actually works up quickly and provides an amazing eye-catching effect.
 The gradient colors are the most amazing feature of the Rolling Waves Blanket.

-This blanket is a lap size blanket that can be easily made bigger or smaller.
+This blanket is a lap size blanket that can easily be altered in size.
+It can be made larger or smaller.
 The pattern really is easily adjustable to fit your needs.

 And to make it even more amazing, it comes with a photo and video tutorial for the Rolling Waves stitch.
 Which is a stitch pattern using only basic crochet stitches.